China vows 'countermeasures' if Trump tariff threat materialises

 SCROLL TO CONTINUE WITH CONTENT

-Trump - who is scheduled to visit Beijing next month for talks with counterpart Xi Jinping - said on Sunday he would hit China’s goods with a 50 percent tariff if it provided military assistance to Tehran.
+Trump -- who is scheduled to visit Beijing next month for talks with counterpart Xi Jinping -- said Sunday he would hit China's goods with a 50 percent tariff if it provided military assistance to Tehran.

 His comments came the same day US outlet CNN reported that US intelligence indicated China was preparing to deliver new air defence systems to Iran within the next few weeks, citing three people familiar with the assessments.